-The Master of Arts degree in Rehabilitation Counseling has a 60-hour program on campus and a 60 and 48-hour program on-line designed to prepare individuals to work with people with physical, mental, or social disabilities.
+The Master of Arts degree in Rehabilitation Counseling has an on campus 60-hour program and online 60 and 48-hour programs designed to prepare individuals to work with people with physical, mental, or social disabilities.
+The Rehabilitation Counseling program is accredited by CACREP.

-Mission Statement:
+Mission Statement

 The Rehabilitation Counseling program philosophy is to help prepare professionals to empower persons with disabilities to help themselves.
-The Rehabilitation Counseling program emphasizes the philosophical foundations of rehabilitation; organizational structure of public, not-for-profit and private vocational settings; individual, group and family counseling theories; behavior and personality theory; human development; multicultural counseling; attitudinal and environmental barriers for the people with disabilities; rehabilitation services; case management; medical and psychosocial aspects of disability; job development, development and placement; and ethical standards for rehabilitation counselors.
+The Rehabilitation Counseling program emphasizes the philosophical foundations of rehabilitation; organizational structure of public, not-for-profit and private vocational settings; individual, group and family counseling theories; behavior and personality theory; human development; multicultural counseling; attitudinal and environmental barriers for people with disabilities; rehabilitation services; case management; medical and psychosocial aspects of disability; job development, development and placement; and ethical standards for rehabilitation counselors.

-Required Courses for 60 Credit On-Campus Program
+Required Courses for 60 Credits, On-Campus Program